Tenant hierarchy

 Every Cumulocity deployment is delivered with a Management tenant.
 The Management tenant is used to administer all tenants within the same deployment on platform level and thus provides full control of the platform.

-On the Cumulocity cloud instances, the Management tenant can only be accessed by the Software AG cloud operations team.
+On the Cumulocity cloud instances, the Management tenant can only be accessed by the Cumulocity Operations team.

 You will only have access to the Management tenant, when you setup your own Cumulocity instance either as a dedicated/hosted cloud deployment, an on-prem deployment, or the Cumulocity Edge offering.

-For detailed information on the configuration options of a Cumulocity deployment on platform level, refer to the Cumulocity Core - Operations guide available on the Software AG Empower Portal.
+For detailed information on the configuration options of a Cumulocity deployment on platform level, refer to the operations documentation, see Additional resources.

 RBAC versus multi-tenancy approach